Directly from the specialist – high-quality technology so that you get the best solution.

 • Automatic switching on of connected devices

-• One Touch Play (automatically switch source and start playback)
+• One Touch Play (automatic switching to source and starting playback)

 • Automatic switching to active source